THISISDINOSAUR/Anatomy/README.md

 - Investigate stalling requests
 Sometimes requests take a long time, should investigate why

-- Preset buttons
-Fetching presets, constructing buttons for them, and then fetching the dinosaur with the correct parameters.
-Requires presets to be implemented on the server and at the language level.

-- Refactoring
-Code currently uses a lot of code from the old JS version, and could do with refactoring

 - Refactor rendering to be more generic
 Currently uses a hard coded 'initial position'